libra/website/CONTRIBUTING.md

 ### The Libra Spec

-The changes to the Libra specification go through LIPs (Libra Improvement Proposals).
-LIPs are managed on the Libra Github repo.
-To learn more about how LIPs work please see this review LIP-0, the first proposal.
+The changes to the Libra specification shall go through a formal process that is still under development.

 ### The Core Libra Implementation